South

 19+ Adult Bursary Support

-We recognise that Adults need as much support as possible when coming back into education, therefore our Adult Bursary offer is assessed on the learner’s earned income.
+We recognise that Adults need as much support as possible when coming back into education, therefore our Adult Bursary offer is assessed on the student’s earned income.
 Therefore, if your earned income is below £35,000 per year you can apply for Bursary Support.

 For full information regarding Adult Bursary and course funding options, including University Centre South Devon, please see the Adult Funding Page.